Good Savings, Good Education, and Supporting Good Causes.

 A Special Note on Sky Dining

-Though not too common here in Fargo North Dakota, you will see rooftop bars and sky dining in hotels across the United States.
-These areas are beautiful yet the lighting in these areas has a new variable to consider – 360-degrees sky views.
+These areas are breath taking, yet the lighting in these areas has a new variable to consider – 360-degrees sky views.
 The big selling point for sky-view restaurants is just that, it’s “sky-view” that overlooks the surrounding area, often a busy metropolitan cityscape, and people want to see the lights.
 While we still want to encourage the same intimacy mentioned above, we need to be mindful of our views and most of all our lighting reflections.
 Much like a bathroom mirror reflects light, our windows can become troublemakers when it comes to light reflection, diminishing the viewing quality that our guests desire.
 To avoid this issue and to keep your guests happy, check your light angles to avoid any unwanted light from being reflected back at your guests.
 Keep in mind, the most important aspect of sky-dining is the amazing cityscape and country views this dining experience provides.
 Every action should be taken to improve your guest’s experience in this regard.

 Lounge & Bar Lighting